NeoMutt

 Functions

-int mutt_write_mime_body (struct Body *a, FILE *fp, struct ConfigSubset *sub)
+int mutt_write_mime_body (struct Body *b, FILE *fp, struct ConfigSubset *sub)

 Write a MIME part.